BlakeCLewis/PILN/README.md

           Kc = 6;
           Steady state term, required amount of energy to maintain temp;
           it is linear, inverse proportional to r-value of kiln;
-          this is my solution to the oscillating I could not tune out of PID;
-          it probably is not an original thought;
           my kiln requires about 6% of output per 100C of temp differential;
           (100C ~= 6% to hold temp, 1000C ~= 60% to hold temp);
           tune: